taciomcosta/taciomcosta.github.io/content/about.md

 I've been working with NodeJS for five years and learning and contributing to open source projects in Golang, in the last two years.

-Recently, I joined [Delivery Much](https://deliverymuch.com.br)'s tech team as a backend engineer.
+I recently joined [Delivery Much](https://deliverymuch.com.br)'s tech team as a backend engineer.
 Previously, I worked as a software architect, back-end lead, back-end and quality assurance and even had some devops responsibilities.
 Yeah, I know, too many different things.
 But I have to say that it helped me